seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

 # Overriding the build number

 Our project is set up to inject the Version Code as a Gradle property and build time by referencing the Azure Devops build number.
 By default, the build number is in the format `$(Date:yyyyMMdd).$(Rev:rr)` where `Rev` is build number on that particular day.
-This can be overridden to be an integer that we can use for our Version Code by doing `name: $(Date:yyyyMMdd)$(Rev:rr)` at the top of our pipeline which simply removes the dot.
+This can be overridden to be an integer that we can use for our Version Code by doing `name: $(Date:yyyyMMdd)$(Rev:rr)` at the top of our `azure-pipelines.yml` which simply removes the dot.

+This build number is one of the predefined variables and can be referenced using `$(Build.BuildNumber)` like we are doing in the `build-templates.yml` file.

+More information about predefined variables can be found [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml)